elastic/examples/Machine Learning/Business metrics recipes/twitter_trends/EXAMPLE.md

  * Minimal Filebeat configuration for ingesting tweet data
  * Minimal Logstash configuration for collecting tweets if desired
- * X-Pack Machine Learning job configuration files
+ * X-Pack machine learning job configuration files
  * Utility scripts to help with loading of the job

 ## Installation and Setup